Ebazhanov/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 - [ ] Word's Macro Recorder does not record actions initiated by clicking a button on the Ribbon's Developer tab.
 - [x] Word's Macro Recorder does not record actions that inlove selection of text by pointing with the mouse pointer.

 #### Q16.
-Which statement should precede a subroutuine's error handler?
+Which statement should precede a subroutine's error handler?

 - [ ] End
 - [ ] Return